junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1066-1067; text: CR S1066-1067)
 - 2022-03-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1066-1067; text: CR S1066-1067)
 - 2022-03-08 — Received in the House.
+- 2022-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-10 — Considered under suspension of the rules. (consideration: CR H4731-4733)
+- 2022-05-10 — DEBATE - The House proceeded with forty minutes of debate on S. 66.
+- 2022-05-10 — Ms. Stevens moved to suspend the rules and pass the bill.
+- 2022-05-11 — Considered as unfinished business. (consideration: CR H4832-4833)
+- 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 7 (Roll no. 152). (text: 05/10/2022 CR H4731-4732)
+- 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 412 - 7 (Roll no. 152).
+- 2022-06-09 — Presented to President.
+- 2022-06-09 — Presented to President.
+- 2022-06-16 — Became Public Law No: 117-144.
+- 2022-06-16 — Became Public Law No: 117-144.
+- 2022-06-16 — Signed by President.
+- 2022-06-16 — Signed by President.